proxmox/proxmox-backup/docs/installation.rst

 Install `Proxmox Backup`_ Client on Debian
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Proxmox ships as a set of Debian packages to be installed on
+Proxmox ships as a set of Debian packages to be installed on top of a standard
-top of a standard Debian installation.
-After configuring the
+Debian installation.
+After configuring the :ref:`package_repositories_client_only_apt`,
-:ref:`sysadmin_package_repositories`, you need to run:
+you need to run:

 .. code-block:: console